- Who This Guide is For

 Drone Advantages Over Other Aerial Imaging Systems

-By some measures, 80% of the global drone industry revenues touch agriculture in some way.
+By some measures, 80% of the global drone industry revenues are related to agriculture, in some way.

 But why would farmers – some of the most risk-averse people on Earth – adopt such a new technology?